rolfjunior/Raspberry-Pi-Door-Lock/README.md

 5.Delete the files on the original folder

-	5.1 - to delete all sudo rm /home/pi//Raspberry-Pi-Door-Lock/*
+	5.1 - sudo rm /home/pi//Raspberry-Pi-Door-Lock/*   ...to delete all

-	5.2 - to delete one file sudo rm /home/pi//Raspberry-Pi-Door-Lock/door_lock.py
+	5.2 - sudo rm /home/pi//Raspberry-Pi-Door-Lock/door_lock.py   ...to delete one file

 6.Give Executable Access to locker.py

 	6.1 - sudo chmod -x /home/pi/locker.py or sudo chmod 777 /home/pi/locker.py

+7. Install screen to run program in a diferent screen

+	7.1 - sudo apt-get install screen

+	7.2 - use screen -list to see a list of runing screens

-7.use the command line "python door_lock.py L" to Move the Servo to Lock Position for the first time For installation
+7. Use the command line "python door_lock.py L" to Move the Servo to Lock Position for the first time For installation

 	7.1 - python door_lock.py L